Subscribe to our New YouTube Channel, featuring artists from the festival.

 We are also working on plans for the 2022 festival in Houston, TX.

-The International Low Flutes Festival will include:
+Events at The International Low Flutes Festival will include:

-- performances by international artists
+- Performances by international artists

-- an alto flute competition
+- An alto flute competition

-- performance opportunities for soloists, chamber ensembles and choirs
+- Performance opportunities for soloists, chamber ensembles and choirs

-- coaching sessions for amateur and professional ensembles and choirs
+- Coaching sessions for amateur and professional ensembles and choirs

-- meet the composer round tables
+- Meet the composer round tables

-- sight reading sessions for low flutes choirs
+- Sight-reading sessions for low flutes choirs

 Ali Ryerson, who ranks among today’s top jazz flutists, grew up in a musical family.
 Her father, jazz guitarist Art Ryerson, played with the Paul Whiteman Orchestra, then became a top studio player in NYC.
 Ali has become an internationally renowned touring & recording artist and educator.
 Former NFA Jazz Chair, current Low Flutes Chair, founder of NFA Jazz Flute Big Band, Ryerson is Flute Professor at Sacred Heart University, and conducts master classes worldwide.
 Ryerson, a Hartt School of Music graduate, studied with Harold Bennett and John Wion, and is a Gemeinhardt Artist with an Autograph Series of flutes.